A lined row of parked Metro bus vehicles

 Provide more services, more often - a bus network that grows with us

 • Our award-winning work on Brisbane’s New Bus Network shows that Brisbane commuters are ready for reform.
-We want to see our bus network evolve to create more services, at the times you want to travel.
+Our bus network will evolve to create more services, at the times you want to travel.

 Deliver and expand turn-up-and-go Brisbane Metro services

-• A new funding deal will also allow us to work with the State Government to expand Brisbane Metro to more destinations in the East to Carindale and Capalaba, in the North to Chermside and Fitzgibbon and to the Brisbane Domestic and International Airport.
+• Council will work with the State Government to explore expansion of Brisbane Metro to more destinations in the East to Carindale and Capalaba, in the North to Chermside and Fitzgibbon and to the Brisbane Domestic and International Airport.
+Brisbane Metro is our transition to more sustainable public transport through the introduction of electric vehicles and charging infrastructure.

 Fix bus to rail and deliver a true multi-modal network with more travel choices